 Ms. Lisa Ethans is a board member, financial consultant and trusted strategic advisor to various corporate, public sector and not-for-profit organizations.
 Ms. Ethans retired as a partner from Deloitte LLP in 2019 after a 33-year career during which she founded the firm's National Aboriginal Client Services practice in 1992 and its Wealth Management Services practice in 2002.
 For more than 30 years she has worked with Indigenous organizations and First Nations to create innovative solutions for governance and wealth management in an effort to help achieve economic independence.
 Ms. Ethans has been recognized for her leadership with the designation of Fellow Chartered Professional Accountant and Fellow Chartered Accountant in 2012 and was awarded the Deloitte Practice Leadership Award and the Institute of Chartered Accountants Community Service Award.
 Ms. Ethans also holds the Certified Public Accountant (Washington State), Chartered Business Valuator and ICD.D designations.
-She currently serves on the boards of First Nation Bank of Canada, FNB Trust Company and the BC Lottery Corporation.
+She currently serves on the boards of First Nation Bank of Canada and the FNB Trust Company.

-Director British Columbia, Canada Independent (3) Board/Committee Membership nmittee Membership Attendance I

-Board 4 of 4 100%

-Age: 63 Audit Committee 4 of 4 100%

-Director Since: August 10, 2021 Health, Safety, Environment and Social Performance 6 of 6 100%

-Securities Held: Other Public Directorships Other Committee Appointments

-Shares: 51,434 None N/A
+Director British Columbia, Canada Board/Committee Membership Attendan ce FY2024 Independent (4) Board 5 of 5 100% Age: 64 Audit Committee 4 of 4 100% Director Since: August 10, 2021 Health, Safety, Environment and Social Performance Committee 5 of 5 100% Securities Held: Other Public Directorships Other Committee App oointments Shares: 87,434 Stock Options: 67,866 Deferred Share Units: 16,100 None N/A

-Warrants: Nil

-Stock Options: 97,666

-Deferred Share Units: 13,000